BluePeacocks/NewGA4SRCloudfrontServer/README.md

-# Welcome To GoAnimate4SchoolsRemasteredAssets!
+# Welcome To GoAnimate For Schools Remastered Cloudfront server!

-Feel free to edit!
+See stuff happening!